vitusik/Chess/README.md

 # Chess
-A simple CLI 2 player Chess game, written in Java
+A simple CLI 2 player Chess game.

+Finished, at least for now.